connec/plantation/README.md

             source:  <cwd>/src # the directory in which plantation will look for source files to compile
             target:  <cwd>     # the directory in which plantation will write compiled files
-          compilers:           # the compilers plantation has registered coffee             # the coffee-script compiler
+          compilers:           # the compilers plantation has registered coffee             # the coffeescript compiler
             yaml               # the YAML compiler

 -   **build[:compiler]**